Tencent/matrix/README.md

 - **IO Canary:**

-  Detect the file IO issues, including performance of file io and closeable leak
+  Detect the file IO issues, including performance of file IO and closeable leak

 ## Features
 ### APK Checker

-- **Easy-to-use.** Matrix provides a  JAR tool, which is more convinient to apply to your integration systems.
+- **Easy-to-use.** Matrix provides a  JAR tool, which is convinient to apply to your integration systems.
-- **More features.** In addition to APK Analyzer, Matrix find out the R redundancies, the dynamic libraries statically linked STL, unused resources, and supports custom checking rules.
+- **More features.** In addition to APK Analyzer, Matrix finds out the R redundancies, dynamic libraries statically linking STL, unused resources, and supports custom checking rules.
 - **Visual Outputs.** supports HTML and JSON outputs.

 ### Resource Canary

-- **Separated detection and analysis.** Make it possible to used in automated test and in release versions (monitor only).
+- **Separated detection and analysis.** Makes it possible to be used in automated test and release versions (monitor only).
-- **Pruned Hprof.** Remove the useless data in hprof and easier to upload.
+- **Pruned Hprof.** Remove useless data in hprof and easier to upload.
-- **Detection of duplicate bitmap.**
+- **Detection of duplicated bitmap.**

 ### Trace Canary

-- **High performance.** Dynamically modify bytecode at compile time, record function cost and stack with little performance loss.
+- **High performance.** Dynamically modify bytecode at compile time, record function cost and call stack with little performance loss.
-- **Accurate stack of ui-block.** Provide informations such as stack, function cost, execution times to solve the problem of ui-block quickly.
+- **Accurate call stack of ui-block.** Provide informations such as call stack, function cost, execution times to solve the problem of ui-block quickly.
 - **Non-hack.** High compatibility to Android versions.
 - **More features.** Automatically covers multiple fluency indicators such as ui-block, startup time, activity switching, slow function detection.

 ### SQLite Lint

-- **Easy-to-use.** No code intrusion.
+- **Easy-to-use.** Non-invasive.
 - **High applicability.** Regardless of the amount of data, you can discover SQLite performance problems during development and testing.
-- **High standards.** Detection algorithms based on best practices, make the quality of SQLite statement high quality.
+- **High standards.** Detection algorithms based on best practices, make SQLite statements to the highest quality.
-- **May support multi-platform.** C++ implementation make it possible to support multi-platform.
+- **May support multi-platform.** Implementing in C++ makes it possible to support multi-platform.

 ### IO Canary
-- **Easy-to-use.** No code intrusion.
+- **Easy-to-use.** Non-invasive.
-- **More feature.** Including performance of file io and closeable leak.
+- **More feature.** Including performance of file IO and closeable leak.
 - **Compatible with Android P.**

 ## Getting Started

-1. Configure Matrix version in gradle.properties.
+1. Configure `MATRIX_VERSION` in gradle.properties.
 ``` gradle
   MATRIX_VERSION=0.4.7
 ```

-2. Add matrix-gradle-plugin in your build.gradle:
+2. Add `matrix-gradle-plugin` in your build.gradle:
 ``` gradle
   dependencies {
       classpath ("com.tencent.matrix:matrix-gradle-plugin:${MATRIX_VERSION}") { changing = true }